-Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.
-The School's procedures for unauthorised absence and for dealing with children who go missing from education are to in the first instance contacting parents, followed by a home visit if no response.
-If persistent unauthorised absence, then an attendance contract will be put in place and an EHA offered if required.
-If necessary a MASH referral made.Further detail can also be found at Appendix 1 of this policy.
+The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are, in the first instance, to contact parents, followed by a home visit if no response from call.
+If the absence is persistent then an attendance contract will be in place and a Strength and Needs offered and if required a MASH referral made.
+Further details can also be found in Appendix 1of this policy.

-The school will report to Pupil Tracking Officer at Oxfordshire County Council a student who fails to attend school regularly or has been absent from school without the school's permission for a continuous period of 10 school days or more.
+The school will report to Oxfordshire County Council a student who fails to attend school regularly or has been absent from school without the school's permission for a continuous period of 10 school days or more.